 Although less formal evidence is acceptable, and at times can be helpful to your case, it is important that the various documents—especially declarations—be written persuasively and clearly.

 Moreover, a knowledgeable immigration attorney can help figure out when you've gathered enough evidence to prove each of the above elements, making the application process smoother and allowing you to present a more complete application to USCIS.

 You will also want to make sure that you have a copy of your application and that your official documents are secure.
-Sometimes this is difficult for abused immigrants, who may not have a stable place to stay (having fled the home), or whose abuser confiscated the needed documents.
+Sometimes this is difficult for abused immigrants, who lack have a stable place to stay (having fled the home), or whose abuser confiscated the needed documents.
 An immigration attorney can help you keep your documents secure.

 Additionally, if you are filing a VAWA application without your abuser's knowledge, an attorney can help shield you from your abuser by requesting information and documents on your behalf.
 Any notices you receive from USCIS can be sent to your attorney's office rather than to your home or that of a friend, or a P.O. box.

 After your initial VAWA self petition is approved, your attorney can further guide you in filing the adjustment of status application.
-This is a lengthy form, and not all sections apply to VAWA, so a skilled immigration attorney will be able to help you complete the parts that apply to you, assist you in presenting the supporting documents required to get a green card, and also accompany you to your green card interview.
+This is a lengthy form (I-485), and not all sections apply to VAWA, so a skilled immigration attorney will be able to help you complete the parts that apply to you, assist you in presenting the supporting documents required to get a green card, and also accompany you to your green card interview.

 Hiring an immigration attorney can be a significant expense.
-Fortunately, legal aid organizations around the country may be able to assist you with your VAWA application, either for free ("pro bono") or for a reduced fee.
+Fortunately, legal aid organizations around the country might be able to assist you with your VAWA application, either for free ("pro bono") or for a reduced fee.
 Many attorneys who regularly practice "humanitarian" immigration law also offer lower rates than family-based and employment immigration attorneys, because they recognize that their clients are often vulnerable.